 Women in combat is not something new.
 In 2016, women were formally allowed to serve in combat roles.
 All jobs were open to all military members.
 Gender was no longer a discriminating factor.
 This law-making headline made it so some people believed that for the first time women were going to be allowed to be on the front lines.
 But, the truth is, women have been serving on the front lines for decades.
 And it was only because of their sacrifice and bravery that women were allowed to serve in all capacities within the military.
-This Memorial Day, let’s take a moment to recognize the present-day women who gave the ultimate sacrifice.
+This Memorial Day, let’s take a moment to recognize some of the fallen female soldiers.

-This week on the Women of the Military Podcast I shared the stories of women who gave their lives from World War I when women were formally allowed to join the military.
+This week on the Women of the Military Podcast I shared the stories of some of the fallen female soldiers from World War I when women were formally allowed to join the military.
 You can listen to the whole episode here.

 Operation Desert Shield to Today